CartographAI/atlas-docs-mcp/README.md

 A [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that provides AI assistants with documentation for libraries and frameworks.

+> [!WARNING]
+> Atlas Docs is currently in beta.
+Not everything might work perfectly, but we're actively improving the service.
+Your patience and [feedback](#support--feedback) are greatly appreciated!

 ## What Does This Server Do?

 LLMs are great at generating general code, but suck at correctly using less popular or newly released libraries.
 This isn't surprising, since the models have not been trained comprehensively on code using these libraries.

 Atlas Docs MCP server: